How it works

 - Part-time work during retirement

-- Long-term care or detailed healthcare costs
+- Long-term care insurance or nursing home costs

 - Divorce, remarriage, or complex family structures